MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 1. Modify the size of the **query01** card, and then click **Save**.

-1. Click **Auto-refresh**, and then select **1 minute.** (60 seconds is the fastest refresh rate you can select in the UI, but if you copy the URL, open a new tab and edit the end of the url to change the `refresh=60` parameter to `refresh=1` you can force metabase to update every second.)
+1. Click **Auto-refresh**, and then select **1 minute.**

+   60 seconds is the fastest refresh rate selectable in the UI, but if you copy the URL, open a new tab and edit the end of the url to change the `refresh=60` anchor to `refresh=1` you can force metabase to update every second.

 {{< figure
     src="/images/demos/materialize_realtime_bi_demo_metabase_700x15.gif"